Congratulations. You’ve decided to up your plant game.

 This is a tricky one for a lot of people.
 Let’s work this out.

 The most efficient and healthy way to eat – whether it’s breakfast, lunch, dinner or in-between, is to listen to your body and allow it to navigate what, when and how much you eat.

-But here’s the thing – when hyperpalatable foods (like processed foods, high in salt, sugar and fat) are part of the daily diet, those signals get screwy and we can’t fully trust our body to navigate us in the right direction with food.
+But here’s the thing – when hyper-palatable foods like processed foods (high in salt, sugar and fat) are part of your daily diet, those signals get screwy and you can’t fully trust your body to navigate you in the right direction with food.

 So listening to your body is the smartest way to gauge your eating, but it works most efficiently when processed foods and junk foods are taken out of the diet.
 So keep that in mind as we plot our route through the breakfast waters.

 I want to set the stage by encouraging you to think about breakfast as you would any other meal of the day, and don’t put more fuss into it than necessary.
 It’s just a meal that happens to be the first meal of the day.
 Easy peasy.

 Here are eight specifics to help you untangle the topic of breakfast and make it easy and totally manageable.